01 Aug Avoiding the Second Disaster: How (Not) to Donate During a Crisis

 According to the calculator, if that $165.85 were given as a cash donation, it could be used by a relief organization to purchase 33,170 liters of clean water locally in Delhi.
 This would provide 16,585 people with 2 liters of clean drinking water for a day.

 Cash donations also help in another crucial way — they allow nonprofit organizations to support and strengthen the local economy, whereas a flood of foreign goods that are free for the taking could end up hurting businesses in the community.

 Here are some key considerations to think about when you want to help a community in need after a major disaster:

 - Monetary donations are always the most useful and most effective way to give.
-Cash gives nonprofits the greatest flexibility to provide the exactly the aid that’s needed.
-Support Good360 in our efforts, $1 donated supplies $10 in goods to communities in need.
+Cash gives nonprofits the greatest flexibility to provide exactly the aid that’s needed.
+Support Good360 in our efforts as we are able to turn every dollar in donations into $20 in goods for communities in need

 - In the vast majority of cases, your physical goods would be better off being donated to a local charity, church or assistance league (which would serve to help your own community should a disaster strike your area)

 - Consider whether your donation of bottled water or used clothing could be obtained much faster, cheaper, and in more efficient quantities by local nonprofits and relief agencies on the ground.
 In almost all cases, the answer would be yes.